bootchk/GimpFu-v3/readme.md

 >cd *wherever you cloned this repository*
 >cp -r gimpfu ~/.config/GIMP/2.99/plug-ins/gimpfu
 ```
-Note that we copy the 'gimpfu' directory to another directory named 'gimpfu' in the plugins directory.
+Note that we copy the entire 'gimpfu' directory to another directory named 'gimpfu' in the plugins directory.

 Run:
 ```